transpose-publishing/landscapeStudy/analysis-scripts/12-analysis-writeup.md

 dimension of the space, which explains
 57.1% of total variance.
 The second dimension which explains
-14.0%of total variance is mainly driven by whether there is a clear policy on coreview, and to some extent by type of peer review.
+14.0% of total variance is mainly driven by whether there is a clear policy on coreview, and to some extent by type of peer review.
 We do not consider more than two dimensions since they do not account for much of the residual variance.